darton/Exchange2Postfix/README.md

 The pscp.ps1 script retrieves data from AD, filters data by the TargetAddress field.
 Then it creates 2 files: one with email addresses ($TargetAddressesFile) and the other with the first file's hash ($Hashfile).
-He then sends them to Smarthost running under Linux using pscp software.
+Then sends them to Smarthost running under Linux using pscp software.

 The files is sent only if there has been any change in the generated data.